 Type 2 diabetes is the most prevalent (90% of all cases) and develops later in life, normally in people over 40, although nowadays young children and people in their 20s are becoming its victims more and more often.
 Type 2 diabetes (non-insulin dependent) develops when the body produces insulin but the cells become resistant to it, since insulin fails to open up the body membranes to allow glucose pass into the cell for energy production, so it stays in the blood.

-Why is diabetes on the increase?
+Why is diabetes on an increase?

 Diet, exercise and lifestyle are all contributing factors in the rising levels of diabetes.